The Man From UNCLE

 penthouse lanai.

-obstacle Solo encountered.
-As he had anticipated, THRUSH was on alert after the
+greatest obstacle Solo encountered.
+As he had anticipated, THRUSH was on alert

-first robbery attempt.
-However, their upgrade seemed in manpower instead of
+after the first robbery attempt.
+However, their upgrade seemed in manpower

 The penthouse did not have just a lanai, but